ggueret/noisekit/README.md

 Run the mitigator to listen for noise and reply with a 20 Hz square frequency when the threshold of 300 RMS is reached.

 ```
-noisekit mitigate -lt 300 -lf 20
+noisekit mitigate -low 300 -lt 'square:20hz,5s'
 ```

-The `-lt` and `-lf` arguments means threshold and tone frequency to reply for `low` level.
+The `-low` and `-lt` arguments means threshold and tone sound to reply for `low` level.
 Actually, the noise can be qualified by the `low`, `medium` or `high` levels.
 Which allow to reply differently according the context.

 Reply with some funny sounds using the default thresholds :